WHAT IS COLOCATION AND HOW DOES IT COMPARE TO THE PUBLIC CLOUD?

 Many businesses consider cloud-based services because they prefer to use their data centers for more productive tasks in expanding the business.
 Others select a cloud provider because of the flexibility of being able to rapidly scale data capacity up or down based on fluctuating business needs.

 Understanding how the provider controls access to the environment, manages infrastructure resources, and addresses change management without being physically present is another advantage of migrating to the cloud.

-But, the convenience of the cloud has its downsides.
+But the convenience of the cloud has its downsides.
 Cloud providers may offer the advantage of managing data for businesses, but the conflict lies whenever data expands.
 More data means additional storage and costs.
 That’s why experts believe that it is less costly to build a physical data center via colocation.
-It is more flexible because businesses only rent the space for all assets.
-It is different from renting the asset itself (the cloud storage) that will be limited based on the subscription.
+This route is more flexible because businesses only rent the space for all assets, which is different from renting the asset itself (the cloud storage) that will be limited based on the subscription.

 The Bottom Line

 Colocation and cloud services offer businesses alternatives to housing their data.
 Based on their specific requirements, each service has its unique pros and cons.
 Does your business put a higher premium on delivery or data security?
 Do your assets require full control or is convenience your main priority?

 Knowing the colocation service that best fits your business needs can go a long way in determining the best course of action.